 With these caveats in mind, the first question we ask the data is: during times when the market has been “expensive” what has been the average cost or benefit of waiting for a correction of 10% from the starting price level, rather than investing right away?
 We define “expensive” as times when the stock market had a CAPE (Cyclically-adjusted Price-Earnings Ratio) that was more than one standard deviation above its historical average level.
 While the CAPE of the US Stock Market is currently hovering around two standard deviations above average, as per our second caveat above, there aren’t enough equivalent periods in the historical record to make a statistically significant data analysis conditioned on the current state of the market.
 We focus on a comparison over a 3-year horizon, which we choose because the investor is unlikely to wait indefinitely for the hoped-for correction.
 The most salient findings from this analysis are:

-- From a given “expensive” starting point, there was a 56% probability that the market had a 10% correction within 3 years, waiting for which would result in about a 10% return benefit versus having invested right away.2
+- From a given “expensive” starting point, there was a 56% probability that the market had a 10% correction within 3 years, waiting for which would result in about a 10% return benefit vs. having invested right away.3

 - In the 44% of cases where the correction doesn’t happen, there’s an average opportunity cost of about 30% – much higher than the average benefit.